dcbaker/cython/docs/src/tutorial/array.rst

 Python has a builtin array module supporting dynamic 1-dimensional arrays of primitive types.
-It is possible to access the underlying C array of a Python array from within Cython.
+It is possible to access the underlying C array of a Python array from within Cython0.
 At the same time they are ordinary Python objects which can be stored in lists and serialized between processes when using :obj:`multiprocessing`.

-Compared to the manual approach with :c:func:`malloc` and :c:func:`free`, this gives the safe and automatic memory management of Python, and compared to a Numpy array there is no need to install a dependency, as the :obj:`array` module is built into both Python and Cython.
+Compared to the manual approach with :c:func:`malloc` and :c:func:`free`, this gives the safe and automatic memory management of Python, and compared to a Numpy array there is no need to install a dependency, as the :obj:`array` module is built into both Python and Cython0.

 Safe usage with memory views
 ----------------------------